 If you want to create change you must have the ability to influence people.
 However, this is a subject that raises much confusion and fear.

-There are 3 common pitfalls when it comes to influence.
+There are 3 common pitfalls when it comes to influencing.

-Influence is a skill which you must develop if you want to demonstrate the qualities of a great leader of change.
+Influence is one of those leadership skills that you must develop if you want to demonstrate the important leadership qualities of a leader of change.

 As the management guru Ken Blanchard, best known for his work on Situational Leadership, great leaders understand: